Small-town swot: Context

 The Economist pointed out that the small-town swot phenomenon reflects the education inequalities in China.
 It is believed that urban-rural division and social stratification are the major causes of education inequalities, which lead to the struggles of small-town swots.
 The Economist cited a 2015 study that the students from the poorest fifth of counties are seven times less likely than their urban peers to enter a university and 14 times less likely to attend an elite school.
 Based on the finding of the Stanford Rural Education Action Program, more than 70% of urban students can be admitted to a college compared to less than 5% of rural students.
 Moreover, according to Li et al., rural youth are 11 times less likely to enter elite Project 211 colleges than urban students.

 Even if the underprivileged students are fortunate enough to enter an elite school, after graduation, their prospects are typically worse than those of wealthy and urban students.
 Qian Wang, a Conjoint Professor at the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences, commented that youth from rural areas face invisible barriers such as poor levels of foreign language and less creativity in scientific research.
 A lack of connection and information resources also troubles the small-town swots in job hunting.
-The Economist article tells the story of Wang Jianyu, a physics whizz who studied finance at university.
-After seeing his classmates gain internships at major financial companies using their parents' connections, he "truly understood the gap" between himself and his urban peers.
+The Economist article tells the story of Wang Jianyu, a physics student who studied finance at university.
+When he saw his classmates gain internships at major financial companies using their parents' connections, he "truly understood the gap" between himself and his urban peers.
 He had to switch to computer science to get a job offer.